astrohart/MFR/MFR.FileSystem.Retrievers/README.md

-Determines whether the path and/or user-state data in the specified file system `entry` object matches search and projectFileRenamerConfiguration criteria specified by the user.
+Determines whether the path and/or user-state data in the specified file system `entry` object matches search and configuration criteria specified by the user.

 ##### Returns